-Computer Information Systems concentration in IT Project Management, Master’s Degree
+Online Master of Science in Computer Information Systems Concentration in IT Project Management

 The MS in Computer Information Systems concentration in IT Project Management is particularly valuable for those engaged in the administration of technical projects.
 Students are introduced to general concepts embodied in the Project Management Institute’s PMBOK, while exploring specialized techniques for software risk management, software cost estimation, and software quality management.
 Students also learn virtual project management, enabling them to manage geographically distributed software development.

 The MSCIS is accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC).
 Students taking any course in this concentration are eligible to take a PMP® preparation course for free—an important step toward certification as a Project Management Professionals.